 The fixed design nature of (\ref{model}) exerts some notable effects.
 First, the emergence of the term $n^{-2\beta}$ in (\ref{rate:testing}) directly stems from the use of fixed design.
 Since only responses at the fixed design points are available, the quadratic functional $||V-\bar{V}\mathbf{1}||_2^2$, which involves an integral over the unit interval, is approximated by a discrete sum across the design points, resulting in a cost of \(n^{-2\beta}\).
-In a model with, say, uniform random design, we do not observe responses only at the fixed grid points \(\frac{i}{n}\).
-Rather, there is positive probability of observing a response in any neighborhood of any point.
-Thus, in expectation one can directly arrive at the full integral.
-We expect the \(n^{-2\beta}\) does not persist in the random design setting.
+We expect the \(n^{-2\beta}\) does not persist in a random design setting.